Table of Contents

 • Net income: This is the company’s profit and is listed on the bottom line of the income statement.
 It’s a GAAP measurement, but it’s not always the best method for assessing the value of a REIT.

-• Depreciation: This is an expense line item associated with the declining value of durable assets like property, plant, and equipment (PPE) and other fixed assets.
+• Depreciation: This is an expense line item associated with the declining value of durable assets such as property, plant, and equipment (PPE) and other fixed assets.
 However, real estate is different from most fixed-plant or equipment investments because property loses value infrequently.
 Instead, it often appreciates.
 Thus, it can make more sense to judge REITs by FFO, which excludes depreciation.

-• Amortization: This is like depreciation but it’s done with intangible assets, such as licenses, patents, and copyrights.
+• Amortization: This is like depreciation, but it’s done with intangible assets, such as licenses, patents, and copyrights.
 These items do decline in value over time (due to expiration), but since this is a non-cash expense, it does not impact cash flow.

 • Losses and gains on property/asset sales: This typically includes long-term assets such as PPE.
 Because these losses and gains are considered one-time, or non-recurring, they are not part of normal operations and are not included in the FFO calculation.

-• Interest income: Interest income is also considered a non-recurring item, and is removed to arrive at a REIT’s FFO.
+• Interest income: Interest income is also considered a non-recurring item and is removed to arrive at a REIT’s FFO.

 Uses of FFO